 Michael Spindelegger is Vice Chancellor of Austria, Minister of Finance and Chairman of the Austrian People´s Party (ÖVP):

 Born on 21 December 1959 close to Vienna, Austria, Michael Spindelegger went to Grammar School in Lower Austria and completed his officer´s training at the Austrian Military Service.
 After finishing his university degree as Doctor of Law Spindelegger was Assistant Lecturer for Criminal Law.
-In the late 1980ies Spindelegger became member of the cabinet of the Minister of Defence.
+In the late 1980's Spindelegger became member of the cabinet of the Minister of Defence.
 A trainee program at the Federation of Austrian Industrialists allowed him to gain work experience in companies like Alcatel Austria, Siemens and the Austrian Power Industry followed by an Austrian bank.

 Michael Spindelegger is married and has two sons.